School Counseling Department

 Counseling is defined as the process of aiding a student in adjusting to his/her changing self and environment.

-Academic Advising – The Guidance Department will work with the student and parents/guardians in planning out his/her four (4) year high school academic plan.
+Academic Advising – The School Counseling Department will work with the student and parents/guardians in planning out his/her four (4) year high school academic plan.
 Careful consideration will be made to plan the student’s academic coursework to prepare them for the level of studies they will want to pursue at the college or university of choice.

 Announcements concerning college representative visits, scholarships, and any news pertaining to higher education will be distributed bi-monthly to students.